xdyhayden/c756-exer/ci/README.md

 # Continuous integration framework

 This directory contains the continuous integration (CI) framework.
-It includes the files used by GitHub Actions to accomplish CI, as well as other files useful for locally running CI tests.
+It includes the files used by GitHub Actions to accomplish CI, the files defining different versions of the tests, as well as other files useful for locally running CI tests.

 ## Automated CI

-The automatic CI is defined by the following GitHub Action:
+The automatic CI is defined by the following GitHub Action files:

-* `../.github/workflows/ci-system.yaml`: GitHub Action Specification of systemic CI using a local DynamoDB.
+* `../.github/workflows/ci-system-v*.yaml`: GitHub Action Specification of systemic CI using a local DynamoDB for a given version.

 The top level of the CI is run by:

 * `runci.sh`: The script calling `docker-compose` to spin up the instances of the S1, S2, DB, and test services, together with a local copy of DynamodB.
-* `compose.yaml`: The `docker-compose` input specifying the services.  **Do not directly modify this file---see "Templated files" below.**

-The test service is defined in this directory by the following files:
+It takes an optional argument, specifying the subdirectory defining the test to run.
+The default value of this argument is `v1`.  **If you want to run a test locally, you probably want to use `runci-local.sh`, described below.**

+### Versioning the tests

+The tests are defined in subdirectories, one for each version.
+Amongst other files, each version subdirectory contains:

+* `compose-tpl.yaml`: Specification of the service configuration to run; templated file&mdash;see below.
 * `Dockerfile`: Container specification.
 * `requirements.txt`: List of Python packages to include.
-* `ci_test.py`: Top level of the test.
+* `conftest.py`: `pytest` test fixtures that to be shared across all test files.
+* `test_*.py`: Test files.
+Any file with this prefix is a `pytest` test file and will be run in the test.
-* `create_tables.py`: Create the DynamoDB tables.
+* `create_tables.py`: Library to create the DynamoDB tables.
-* `music.py`: Python interface to the music service.
+* `music.py`: Python client library for the music service.
 Definition of a corresponding `user.py` for the user service is left as an exercise.

 The three application services, S1, S2, and DB, are defined in their respective directories.
-The V1 version of S2 is used.

-### Versioning the services

-The `ci-system.yaml` action specifies the V1 version of S2.
-If the other services are versioned or a different version of S2 is used, a new action must be defined in the `../.github/workflows` directory.
+The appropriate directories are specified in `compose-tpl.yaml`.

 ## Running CI locally